- Can the Monash University Low FODMAP diet app be used in different countries?

 Many factors were carefully considered before deciding on the final price of the app.

 The analysis of foods for total FODMAP content is expensive.
-The full FODMAP analysis of foods is labour-intensive and takes about 2 weeks.
-The funding from the sale of the app will help to expand our list of foods, and we plan to have significant annual updates of the food list in the app.
+The full FODMAP analysis of foods is labour-intensive and takes about 2-4 weeks.
+The funding from the sale of the app goes to expanding our list of foods and further research in the area of FODMAPs and gastroenterology, and we plan to have significant regular updates of the food list in the app.
 These updates are free.

 The Low FODMAP diet is not suitable for the general public who do not have a functional gastrointestinal disorder.
-The Low FODMAP diet is a special ‘therapeutic diet’ for the treatment of Irritable Bowel Syndrome which requires the correct medical diagnosis and dietetic management.
-The higher price, therefore, acts as a ‘barrier’ to individuals who may download the app and place themselves on the diet without proper medical advice.
+The Low FODMAP diet is a special therapeutic diet for the treatment of Irritable Bowel Syndrome which requires the correct medical diagnosis and dietetic management.
+The higher price, therefore, acts as a deterrent to individuals who may download the app and place themselves on the diet without proper medical advice.

 We believe the app is great value for money.
-It contains our FODMAP food database which lists over 350 foods and over 700 serving sizes.
+It contains our FODMAP food database which lists over 600 foods.
 The app also uses the traffic light system to guide people to low FODMAP food choices.
 It contains a recipe book with over 77 recipes and meal ideas.
 The app also contains a bowel symptom and food diary in the 1 week challenge that can be re-used and diary-journals archived and used in discussions with your health care professional.

 Some information about the FODMAP content of foods is available on the internet.
 We are not able to comment on the accuracy of the FODMAP data obtained from other sources – however, much of the information will be sourced from the work done by the Monash research group.
 To our knowledge, no other laboratory is testing the FODMAP content of foods according to FSANZ food sampling protocols or using validated and published testing procedures.